Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 This matters most.
 Self-care practices help you manage stress and improve your baseline.
 They don’t replace professional support.
 If you’re experiencing depression, anxiety, burnout, or any mental health condition, a journal and a yoga mat won’t fix it.
 They might help you feel slightly better while you get actual help.

-The NHS talking therapies service is free, self-referral, and available across England.
+NHS Talking Therapies (formerly IAPT) is free, self-referral, and available across England — you do not need a GP referral to access it.
 The Samaritans are available on 116 123, free, 24/7, if you need to talk to someone tonight.
 Your GP is the starting point for ongoing support.

 Self-care isn’t selfish.
 It’s the only way to show up for anything else.
 Start with one practice: a morning journal, a consistent bedtime, a walk three times a week.
 Build it for two weeks before adding another.
 That’s the whole method.
 Your body will tell you what matters next.